What is machine learning

 Machine Learning is one of the pillars on which digital transformation is based.
 At present, it is already being used to find new solutions in different fields, of which the following are worth highlighting:

-Intelligent vehicles: according to the report Automotive 2025: industry without borders by IBM, in 2025 we will already see intelligent cars on the roads.
+Intelligent vehicles: Intelligent vehicles are already with us, with several being tested on the roads.
 Thanks to automatic learning, these vehicles will be able to adjust the internal settings (temperature, music, backrest inclination etc.) according to the driver's preferences and even move the steering wheel on their own to react to the environment.

 Natural Language Processing (NLP): by understanding the human language, virtual assistants like Alexa or Siri can instantly translate from one language to another, recognise the user's voice and even analyse the user's feelings.
 On the other hand, NLP is also used for other complex tasks such as to translate the legal jargon of contracts to simple language and help lawyers sort large volumes of information regarding a case.